-- Energy Efficiency Rating Statement – this must be completed on a standard document by a professional assessor.
-It measures the energy performance of a dwelling from zero to 6 stars.
-This rating must be included in the advertising campaign of a property and the report must be provided to the buyer.
+- Energy Efficiency Rating Statement – this must be completed on a standard document by a professional assessor, has to be included in the advertising campaign of a property and the report must be provided to the buyer.

 - Asbestos Advice and Assessment Report

 - A Pest Inspection Report (and invoice) – this is where any termite or other pest damage is revealed.
 Like the building report, the Pest Inspection Report must be undertaken within 3 months of the date of the property being advertised or offered for sale.

 - The Crown Lease of the land – this will outline the conditions of how the land is held and how it can be used eg. for commercial, residential, or rural use. (remembering that properties in the ACT are owned leasehold, not freehold).

 - The current edition of the certificate of title for the crown lease – this is a record of who holds the land and how it’s held, eg. joint venture.
 Also outlined will be anyone else claiming an interest in the land, eg. Banks holding a mortgage over the property.